Getting to uni

 At Sydney City Campus, you can complete your three year bachelor’s degree in as little as two years and enter the workforce sooner.
-A bachelor’s degree usually consists of 24 units.
-With our flexible academic calendar, you can study 12 units in one year over three sessions.
+A bachelor’s degree usually consists of 24 subjects.
+With our flexible academic calendar, you can study 12 subjects in one year over three sessions.

 Small classes, personalised learning and direct access to teachers and support staff, help you to succeed at university and successfully complete your degree program.
 Unlike the traditional lecturer down approach, our pioneering model of co-created learning treats our students as partners in their education.
 We empower students to share ideas and develop their creativity through a range of degrees.

 Our students are partners in learning.
-The timetable is structured so that, in most cases, you have two hours of lecture time and two hours of tutorials per unit, per week.
+The timetable is structured so that, in most cases, you have two hours of lecture time and two hours of tutorials per subject, per week.
 As a fulltime student on campus, you should expect to spend 12–16 hours each week in lectures or tutorials between 8am and 9pm, Monday to Friday.
-Practical courses will require out of hours involvement and some courses require off-campus laboratory workshops.
+Practical programs will require out of hours involvement and some programs require off-campus laboratory workshops.